Central processing unit: Task-level parallelism

 Another strategy of achieving performance is to execute multiple threads or processes in parallel.
 This area of research is known as parallel computing.
 In Flynn's taxonomy, this strategy is known as multiple instruction stream, multiple data stream (MIMD).

-One technology used for this purpose was multiprocessing (MP).
-The initial flavor of this technology is known as symmetric multiprocessing (SMP), where a small number of CPUs share a coherent view of their memory system.
+One technology used for this purpose is multiprocessing (MP).
+The initial type of this technology is known as symmetric multiprocessing (SMP), where a small number of CPUs share a coherent view of their memory system.
 In this scheme, each CPU has additional hardware to maintain a constantly up-to-date view of memory.
 By avoiding stale views of memory, the CPUs can cooperate on the same program and programs can migrate from one CPU to another.
 To increase the number of cooperating CPUs beyond a handful, schemes such as non-uniform memory access (NUMA) and directory-based coherence protocols were introduced in the 1990s.
 SMP systems are limited to a small number of CPUs while NUMA systems have been built with thousands of processors.
 Initially, multiprocessing was built using multiple discrete CPUs and boards to implement the interconnect between the processors.
 When the processors and their interconnect are all implemented on a single chip, the technology is known as chip-level multiprocessing (CMP) and the single chip as a multi-core processor.